What happens if you get sick or hurt on a cruise?

 What kind of medications do they have?

-If you’re looking for aspirin, seasickness pills or other basic over-the-counter meds, you probably can skip the a trip the infirmary and just buy them at the ship’s store.
-If you need prescription meds, medical facilities on cruise ships will have drugs on hand to treat infectious diseases like the flu and norovirus, along with eye, ear, nose and throat issues, plus a variety of gastrointestinal and respiratory ailments.
+If you you’re looking for aspirin, seasickness meds or other basic over-the-counter meds, you probably can skip the a trip the infirmary and just buy them at the ship’s store.
+If you need prescription meds, medical facilities on cruise ships will have drugs on hand to treat infectious diseases like the flu and norovirus, problems with of the eyes, ear, nose and throat, and a variety of gastrointestinal and respiratory issues.

 It's not a full pharmacy, but it will have most of the meds you'll need. - Photo by Royal Caribbean